 How is Mediator Mentoring Provided?

 We can meet with people 1-to-1 at a venue of their choice, within London, however this will incur additional charges for travel time/costs.

-We can provide mentoring via Skype or FaceTime.
+We can provide mentoring via Skype or FaceTime or Zoom.

 We can also attend a group mediator mentoring session for practice related issues and facilitate discussions centred around the group's mediation experiences and support group learning in relation to this.

 We regularly provide this for groups of mediators that we have trained, for example in Universities or local authorities or other groups, including our own regular support sessions for our Learning Communities of Mediators and Conflict Coaches who have trained with CAOS Conflict Management.

 If you would like to have mentoring from Alan Sharland or one of our experienced Associate Mediators, please contact us by email at this link or call us on 020 3371 7507 to set the ball rolling.